thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The same labels with a "-config" postfix (e.g., "PRoT-config") MAY be used for configuration measurements.

+This attribute SHOULD be present in a PSA software component unless there is a very good reason to leave it out - for example in networks with severely constrained bandwidth, where sparing a few bytes really makes a difference.

 #### Measurement Value

 The Measurement Value attribute (key=2) represents a hash of the invariant